-a) Superlative constructions.
+a) Superlative constructions

-(2)a Arantxa emakumerik ederrena da.
-'Arantxa is the most beautiful of women'.
+(2a) Arantxa emakumerik ederrena da.
+"Arantxa is the most beautiful of women".

--en being the superlative suffix, ederren is the superlative form of eder 'beautiful', -a is an article; the noun emakume 'woman' carries the suffix -rik.
+-en being the superlative suffix, ederren is the superlative form of eder "beautiful", -a is an article; the noun emakume "woman" carries the suffix -rik.

-(2)b Ijitorik geienak ederrak dira.
-'Most gypsies are beautiful'.
+(2)b Ijitorik geienak ederrak dire.
+"Most gypsies are beautiful".

-The form geien 'most' contains the superlative suffix -en, and also acts like a superlative form in allowing the partitive -rik on the preceding noun ijito 'gypsy'. -ak is the plural of the article -a, added
+The form geien "most" contains the superlative suffix -en, and also acts like a superlative form in allowing the partitive -rik on the preceding noun ijito "gypsy". -ak is the plural of the article -a, added here to the adjective eder "beautiful" by a rule of concord operative in all Basque dialects except Souletin and Roncalese.